MicrosoftDocs/architecture-center/docs/industries/automotive/automotive-telemetry-analytics-content.md

 1. Data scientists and R&D engineers use Kusto Query Language (KQL) capabilities to build analytics use cases that they store as user-defined functions.
 KQL functions include aggregation, time series analysis, geospatial clustering, windowing, and machine learning (ML) plugins.

 1. Power BI uses Dynamic Query to create visualizations with the user-defined queries.
-The Grafana Azure Data Explorer data source plugin uses the user-defined queries for near real-time updates.
+The Grafana data source plugin for Azure Data Explorer uses the user-defined queries for near real-time updates.

 1. An Azure App Service app uses Azure Maps data source rendering capabilities to visualize user-defined query results that use GeoJSON format.